List of university a cappella groups in the United Kingdom: The Ultrasounds

-The Aneurhythms

-The Aneurhythms are a relatively new arrival (established 2014) to Oxford's roaring A cappella scene.
-However, since their conception they have taken the scene by storm, having been praised as the best all-female medical student A capella Oxford has to offer.
-The group have performed at a variety of student and charity events across Oxford, singing a variety of self-arranged repertoire from old classics to new pop mash ups.

-The Oxford Commas

-The Oxford Commas are an all male A cappella group.
-Formed in November 2014, the group regularly performs a variety of gigs in and around Oxford, including at colleges, weddings and balls.
-The group initiated their first international tour to the east coast of the US in March 2017.

-In November 2017, the group reached further heights when they appeared on Sing: Ultimate A Cappella, Sky TV's A cappella competition.
-They won their initial heat and progressed to the finals, eventually finishing in fifth place overall.

 Royal Holloway, University of London

 Absolute Harmony

-Absolute Harmony is a mixed-voice A cappella group formed in 1997 at Royal Holloway, University of London as 'Alternative Harmony' by Regina Yau, who did not feel there was much opportunity for the average student to sing in an informal, unauditioned choir.
-After the group disintegrated somewhat due to Yau taking a year abroad, she returned, influenced by several American collegiate A cappella groups and decided to convert the group into an A cappella group, with a smaller group of members meeting more often to form 'Absolute Harmony'.
+Absolute Harmony is a mixed-voice a cappella group formed in 1997 at Royal Holloway, University of London as 'Alternative Harmony' by Regina Yau, who did not feel there was much opportunity for the average student to sing in an informal, unauditioned choir.
+After the group disintegrated somewhat due to Yau taking a year abroad, she returned, influenced by several American collegiate a cappella groups and decided to convert the group into an a cappella group, with a smaller group of members meeting more often to form 'Absolute Harmony'.
 The group was instrumental in the inauguration of the first ever British Inter-collegiate Contemporary Championship of A Cappella (BICCAs).

 Eventually the name of the entire group changed to 'Absolute Harmony', with a smaller group, 'Hardcore Harmony', meeting more regularly to work towards competitions.

 University of Sheffield

 Steelworks

-Steelworks is the competition group of the University of Sheffield A Cappella and Beatbox Society, established by Sergio Filipe in 2014.
-The group took part in the Sky One competition Sing: Ultimate A Cappella, hosted by Cat Deeley, in 2017.
-Under Kaan Harwood, the group reached the quarter-finals of the ICCAs in 2019, their first year in the competition.
-In 2020, the group won their ICCA quarter-final, led by Johanna Stroud, to reach the UK finals in London.
-The group also boasts a barbershop quartet, Low Key, who were formed in 2018.

-Factory A Cappella

-Factory is the non-auditioned group of the University of Sheffield A Cappella and Beatbox Society.
+Steelworks is the University of Sheffield's mixed-voice, competitive a cappella group, formed in 2015 by Sergio Filipe (originally under the name 'Supatones').
+Steelworks is perhaps best known for appearing on Sky TV's Sing: Ultimate A Cappella in 2017.

+The group has competed in the ICCA every year since 2020, reaching the UK finals twice (in 2020 and 2022); they also competed in the Open A Cappella Competition for the first time in 2024.
+Steelworks has performed at the Edinburgh Fringe Festival twice, in 2023 and 2024, and they annually appear at both the Showcase of Northern A Cappella and VocalJam.
+The group will release their debut EP, 'After Dark,' in October 2025, becoming the first performing society at the University of Sheffield to do so.